rozek/node-red-on-always-free-vm/README.md

 ### Initial VM Setup ###

 Keeping these hints in mind, you may now follow the [instructions written by Todd Sharp](https://blogs.oracle.com/developers/post/installing-node-red-in-an-always-free-vm-on-oracle-cloud).
-If it does not immediately work as intended, you may also find [an explanation of how to revert your set-up](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/terminating_resources.htm) quitme useful.
+If it does not immediately work as intended, you may also find [an explanation of how to revert your set-up](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/terminating_resources.htm) quite useful.

 In the end, you should have a working Node-RED instance reachable over the Internet.